-Take the kids to the Puyallup or Evergreen State fair
+Take the kids to the Washington or Evergreen State Fair

 There's much more than rides at the fair, but we'll grudgingly admit that the rides are fun.

 Bob Noble / Washington State Fair

 With the arrival of Labor Day Weekend comes summer’s last hurrah: the Washington State and Evergreen State fairs.

 The Washington State Fair (aka the Puyallup Fair) is the largest single attraction held annually in the state, and ranks in the top 10 largest fairs in the country.
 It starts August 30 and runs through September 22.
 The Evergreen State Fair is the largest county fair in the Pacific Northwest and attracts visitors from all over the Northwest.
 It ended on September 2.

 If you need more convincing about why you need to take the family this year, read on: We’ve got the scoop on when to go, how to get a good deal on tickets, and what to see.
 You’ll be surprised by the variety of attractions: There’s much more than roller coasters and elephant ears!

 Fair basics: The Washington State Fair runs Aug.
 30 to Sept.
 22 (but not every single day — be sure to check!) at the Washington State Fair Events Center in Puyallup.
 Here's the website for general information.

 Admission: Free for kids age 5 and under, $12 for kids 6-12 and seniors, $14 for adults.
 Parking is $10-15 at the fairgrounds, but you might (might!) find a better deal nearby.

 Ride & Admission Bundle: Get a discount on two admission tickets and six rides when you purchase this package online.
 Tickets are good any day the fair is open, but you have to purchase this bundle by Aug.
 29.